newblord/TestProjects/EFTest/Tiger.Dal/Features-Readme.txt

 			- Add support to manually match enum to properties on tables
 	12)  Refactor Database Reverse Engineering for mass table generation
 			- Done with partial testing
+			- Takes about 40 seconds to generate all files
 	13)  Refactor UpdateFromDatabase WinForm
 			- Recreate Tables tab - Done
 			- Recreate Views Tab